MICR5840 Practicum in Infectious Diseases Part 2

 - 12 points

-Availability Location Mode Not available in 2018 UWA (Perth), PathWest Laboratories Multi-mode
+Availability Location Mode Semester 1 UWA (Perth), PathWest Laboratories Multi-mode

 - This unit is taken over one semester in the case of full-time students and both parts must be completed to fulfil the requirements of the unit.
 Part-time students must also start the unit in semester one and complete the unit over two semesters.
 This practicum provides an opportunity for the student to develop hands-on laboratory skills in a large state pathology laboratory (PathWest) or other microbiology laboratory and to pursue research and development aspects of a topic of interest.
 A range of topics offered include molecular diagnostics and molecular epidemiology techniques.
 Students with specific topic interests outside the range offered are encouraged to discuss these with the unit coordinator.